Top 10 ISO 27001 Certification Companies Leading Global Security

 2. TÜV SÜD

 TÜV SÜD is a highly respected European certification body with a strong reputation for technical audits and an engineering-oriented approach.
+Their ISO 27001 certifications are commonly issued under DAkkS accreditation (Germany’s national accreditation body), which supports international credibility.
 While rooted in Germany, their global expansion makes them a compelling choice for companies operating with intricate systems or a multi-country presence.
-Their audits are known for being thorough, leveraging deep technical expertise to ensure robust information security.

 Pros: